-The always evolving Medicaid landscape as well as the implementation of healthcare legislation such as the Affordable Care Act are changing the healthcare continuum at all levels.
+The always-evolving Medicaid landscape, as well as the implementation of healthcare legislation such as the Affordable Care Act, are changing the healthcare continuum at all levels.
 Among these changes are more outcome-driven and preventative care mandates, vastly changing fee structures and incentives for providers, increased patient loads, and even thinner financial margins.

 The implementation of patient-centered medical home (PCMH) care models and the Accountable Care Organization (ACO) are two growing trends meant to increase efficiency among providers while improving patient outcomes.
 The medical answering service must play a key role among the healthcare players in these organizations as their effectiveness hinges on improved patient/provider communication.

-In the PCMH model of healthcare delivery, a team of providers including physicians, nurses, nutritionists, pharmacists, and social workers collaborate to meet a patient’s health care needs.
+In the PCMH model of healthcare delivery, a team of providers including physicians, nurses, nutritionists, pharmacists, and social workers collaborates to meet a patient’s health care needs.
 The goal of this enhanced primary care delivery model is to achieve better access, coordination of care, prevention, quality, and safety within the primary care practice.
 At its center is the creation of a stronger partnership between the patient and primary care physician.

 While the ACO is also based around a strong primary care core, it is made up of numerous primary care providers, practices, specialists, and hospitals in order to be able to control costs and improve health outcomes across the entire care continuum.
 Since they are designed to better manage the care for a greater population of people, ACOs are accountable for the cost and quality of care both within and outside of the primary care relationship.

 In order to achieve their goals, both models rely on extended office hours and increased communication between providers and patients via email and telephone.
 The goal of which is to increase care coordination and enhance overall quality, while simultaneously reducing costs.